purdueLUG/liarsdice/README.md

     crossbar start

 ## Running your own bot

+1. Copy `logic/example.py` to `logic/mylogic.py`.
-Modify `bots/logic/example.py` with your bot's custom logic.
-Some basic example code is already provided.
-This code is called every time it is your bots turn.
+2. Modify `mylogic.py` with your bot's custom logic.
+This code is called every time it is your bot's turn.
 See below for some example input.

-Connect to the master server like so:
+3. Connect to the master server:

-    python3 bot.py diode.purduelug.org [bot_name] --logic example
+    python client.py liarsdice.purduelug.org [bot_name] --logic mylogic

-You can view the game's GUI [here](http://diode.purduelug.org:8080)
+You can view the game's GUI [here](http://liarsdice.purduelug.org)

 ## Arguments example
 #### stash